How do I perform or volunteer at an Oxjam event?

 How should I promote my event and when should I start?

-Once you register as a Gig Maker you’ll receive your toolkit, which is full of helpful advice on how to promote your event.
+Once you register to host an Oxjam Gig you’ll access loads of information to help you promote your event.
 Remember that it’s never too soon to start promoting your event.
 Get your artists and venues to promote to their networks, use social media to invite all your contacts and post regular tweets.
 Never underestimate the power of word of mouth promotion and don’t forget to list your event on the Oxjam website so that gig goers in your area can find out all about it.